By Eric Vandenbroeck and co-workers

 and authorize religious identities and categories and thereby are implicated in

-political and social relations.
-He claims that to protect themselves against
+larger networks of political and social relations.
+He claims that to protect

-this awareness, western scholars of religion have tended to think of religion
+themselves against this awareness, western scholars of religion have tended to

-historical backdrops, formalized ritual over ritual process, and religion as a
+for local and historical backdrops, formalized ritual over ritual process, and

-private and privileged discourse over religion as a nexus of many other social
+religion as a private and privileged discourse over religion as a nexus of many

 In his most recent